rubicode/lms/README.md

 Before you begin i recommend you to read about the basic building blocks that assemble this application:
 * MongoDB - Go through [MongoDB Official Website](https://www.mongodb.com/) and proceed to their [Official Manual](https://docs.mongodb.com/), which should help you understand NoSQL and MongoDB better.
-* Express - The best way to understand express is through its [Official Website](https://expressjs.com/), which has a [Getting Started](https://expressjs.com/en/starter/installing.html) guide, as well as an [ExpressJS](https://expressjs.com/en/guide/routing.html) guide for general express topics.
+* Express - The best way to understand express is through it's [Official Website](https://expressjs.com/), which has a [Getting Started](https://expressjs.com/en/starter/installing.html) guide, as well as an [ExpressJS](https://expressjs.com/en/guide/routing.html) guide for general express topics.
 * ReactJS - React's [Official Website](https://reactjs.org/) is a great starting point.
 * Node.js - Start by going through [Node.js Official Website](https://nodejs.org/en/) which should get you going with the Node.js platform.